Welcome To France!

 - Scholarships Jump to content

 The first four weeks , you will stay with a host family in Tours.
 You will have breakfast and evening meals with your family and will have wonderful opportunities to make lasting friendships.
-During this time you will also be taking courses at the Institut de Touraine, a very highly respected language school for foreign students learning French.
+During this time you will also be taking courses at the Institut de Touraine, a very highly respected language school for international students learning French.
 Courses at the Institut will meet five days a week for intensive language study.

 In addition to offering an exceptional immersion experience and outstanding formal language instruction, this program gives students an extraordinary opportunity to discover French culture and civilization.